Overview

 • Once users who want to store contents click or tab the linked button, it initiates the process of adding to Samsung Wallet.

-• If you are providing the full pass content, use the Data Fetch Link option.
+• If you are providing the full pass content, use the Data Transmit Link option.

-• Samsung will notify the result through server interface named Send Card State.
+• Samsung will notify the result through server interface named Send Card State(Send Card Event).
 This works as a callback for 'Add to Wallet' process delivering events and country code for the user wallet card.

 • To handle interactions after storing content in Samsung Wallet, server interfaces are required.
-These interfaces are defined in the chapter titled "Server Interaction".
+These interfaces are defined in the Updating Wallet Card Specs.

 Steps to update wallet cards